sonypuduri/OIBSIP/README.md

 ## Conclusion
 This project highlights how machine learning can be applied to real-world fraud detection problems.
 By properly handling imbalanced data and focusing on recall, the model becomes more effective in identifying fraudulent activities.
 The combination of supervised learning and anomaly detection further improves the overall performance.

-## Conclusion
-This project highlights how machine learning can be applied to real-world fraud detection problems.
-By properly handling imbalanced data and focusing on recall, the model becomes more effective in identifying fraudulent activities.
-The combination of supervised learning and anomaly detection further improves the overall performance.